Nastel/JESL/README.md

 #JESL - jKool Event Streaming Library
-JESL allows application developers stream time-series data to jKool Cloud.
+JESL allows application developers stream time-series data to [jKoolCloud](https://www.jkoolcloud.com).
-To stream data to jKool Cloud your application must:
+To stream data to jKoolCloud your application must:

 	1. Use TNT4J, or MQTT/slf4j/log4j/Logback in your application
 	   to log events, activities, metrics (see https://github.com/Nastel/tnt4j-streams)

 	2. Obtain your jKool account and API access token at https://www.jkoolcloud.com.
-API access token is required to stream data to your jKool Cloud repository.
+API access token is required to stream data to your jKoolCloud repository.

 	3. Use JESL Event Sink implementation (contained in this project) within your tnt4j configuration.
 (Requires API access token)

-	4. Configure your application for streaming to jKool Cloud using JESL Event Sink (requires API access token).
+	4. Configure your application for streaming to jKoolCloud using JESL Event Sink (requires API access token).
 	   See (`com.jkoolcloud.jesl.tnt4j.sink.JKCloudEventSinkFactory`)